 When an individual applies in any role under the National Disability Insurance Scheme, they must undertake a risk assessment check for the NDIS to make informed decisions whether a person poses unacceptable risks to people with disability.

-The check is quite distinct from the National Police Checks (NPC).
+The check is quite distinct from the National Criminal History Checks (NCHC).
 And it is handled by the government screening units of the NDIS.

 This newly improved NDIS Worker screening check is valid for up to 5 years from the point of issue.

 It is important to note that a Police Check and an NDIS Worker Screening Check are two different checks.

 There are various differences between the Checks and chief of them is that an NDIS worker screening check takes into account more information about an individual than just their criminal record.